 Purpose of the Framework

-WDFW manages approximately 1 million acres of land across the state as WLAs, to provide fish and wildlife habitat and maintain recreational opportunities for the citizens of Washington.
-WDFW is in the process of developing new management plans for all 33 WLAs, which is done every 8-10 years.
-This document provides the framework for statewide WLA management and summarizes the statutory, regulatory, and funding requirements that must be followed when managing them.
-It includes internal guidance for integrating multiple management initiatives, including how WDFW addresses and prioritizes species, habitats and recreation.
-It also provides transparency to the public and interested stakeholders, and outlines how WDFW manages facilities and equipment in a cost effective manner.
-Development of each WLA plan will be guided by this document, will be consistent with the statewide WLA goals in this document, and will identify goals, objectives and performance measures specific to each area's unique resources and features.
+This document provides the framework for statewide WLA management and summarizes the statutory, regulatory, and funding requirements followed when managing them.
+It includes internal guidance for integrating multiple management initiatives, including how WDFW addresses and prioritizes management actions for species, habitats, and recreation.
+It also provides transparency to the public and interested stakeholders and outlines how WDFW manages facilities and equipment in a cost-effective manner.
+The Wildlife Area Advisory Committees (WAACs) provide input during WLA plan development.
+WAAC members represent a range of stakeholders with an interest in management activities on a wildlife area.
+Development of each WLA plan will be guided by this document, be consistent with the statewide WLA goals in this document, and identify goals, objectives, and performance measures specific to each area’s unique resources and features.

 The WLA planning process integrates the priorities of the Wildlife, Fish, Habitat, and Enforcement programs.
 An interdisciplinary process engages WDFW personnel at WDFW headquarters in Olympia and resource specialists and decision-makers in each of WDFW’s six regions, which facilitates dialogue regarding priority resource issues and addresses potential conflicts among competing objectives of WDFW programs.
 Ultimately the final plan is delivered to the WDFW director for approval.